GhagSagar23/ghagsagar23/README.md

 - **Expense Tracking**: Log daily expenses and categorize transactions for better visibility.
 - **Card Management**: Manage credit and debit cards, track spending, and set limits.
-- **Apperance Customization**: Personalize the app with themes, colors, and fonts.
+- **Appearance Customization**: Personalize the app with themes, colors, and fonts.

 #### Technologies Used: